 – Whoami – Determines the current running user.

-Eventually, after the attacker digested all the recon information from the bat script, he’s trying to steal credentials using a modified version Mimikatz in order to perform lateral movement on the victim’s network.
+Eventually, after the attacker digested all the recon information from the bat script, he’s trying to steal credentials using a modified version of Mimikatz to perform lateral movement on the victim’s network.

-What security vendors calls today – a “fileless malware” is actually a scripting language based malicious code, instead of compiled code as a common executable – the actual code of the malware is embedded in Base64 Encoded, inside a vbs and ps1 script file, when launched it creates more files using the embedded code while it runs in-memory.
-Usually the initial infection occurs using a vulnerability in webpages or documents.
+What security vendors call today a “fileless malware” is actually a scripting language-based malicious code instead of compiled code as a common executable.
+The actual code of the malware is embedded in Base64 Encoded inside a vbs and ps1 script file.
+When launched, it creates more files using the embedded code while it runs in-memory.
+Usually, the initial infection occurs using a vulnerability in webpages or documents.

 Using the unlimited flexibility of PowerShell, attackers can deliver a full campaign using a single PowerShell script file.

-This “fileless” has the same modus of operandi as other Active-directory attacks, leveraging known vulnerability for initial infection, using PowerShell based malware that uses legitimate tools to perform recon, stealing credentials using Mimikatz, Moving laterally inside the victim network until reaching goal and exfiltrate the stolen data using HTTP, while communicating with the C&C using DNS Exchange.
+This “fileless malware” has the same modus operandi as other Active Directory attacks: leveraging a known vulnerability for initial infection, using PowerShell-based malware that uses legitimate tools to perform recon, stealing credentials using Mimikatz, moving laterally inside the victim network until reaching goal, and exfiltrating the stolen data using HTTP while communicating with the C&C using DNS Exchange.

-Whether you’re a state-funded APT, or a smaller opportunist group, every attack uses a similar playbook to achieve their campaign goals.
+Whether you’re a state-funded APT or a smaller opportunistic group, every attack uses a similar playbook to achieve their campaign goals.